Baralong incidents

 Later, Baralong under command of Andrew Wilmot-Smith sank in an incident which has also been described as a British war crime.

 First incident

 Action of 19 August 1915

 After the sinking of by a German submarine in May 1915, Lieutenant-Commander Godfrey Herbert, commanding officer of Baralong, was visited by two officers of the Admiralty's Secret Service branch at the naval base at Queenstown, Ireland.
 He was told, "This Lusitania business is shocking.
 Unofficially, we are telling you... take no prisoners from U-boats."

-Interviews with his subordinate officers have established Herbert's undisciplined manner of commanding his ship.
-Herbert allowed his men to engage in drunken binges during shore leave.
-During one such incident, at Dartmouth, several members of Baralongs crew were arrested after destroying a local pub.
-Herbert paid their bail, then left port with the bailed crewmen aboard.
-Beginning in April 1915, Herbert ordered his subordinates to cease calling him "Sir", and to address him only by the pseudonym "Captain William McBride".
+Interviews with his subordinate officers have established Herbert's manner of commanding his ship.

 Throughout the summer of 1915, Baralong continued routine patrol duties in the Irish Sea without encountering the enemy.

 On 19 August 1915, sank the White Star Liner with the loss of 44 lives – this included three Americans and resulted in a diplomatic incident between Germany and the United States.
 Baralongs crew was infuriated by the attack.